 This irrigation system will utilize weather station ET data to help save water and time by automatically adjusting the watering schedules.
 Weather station ET rate information can reduce our overall water usage by at least 30%.

-By the end of the summer of 2012, the campus irrigation will be 100% automated; allowing us to optimize our irrigation schedules and monitor environmental impact.
+By the end of the summer of 2012, the campus irrigation was 100% automated; allowing us to optimize our irrigation schedules and monitor environmental impact.

 Xeric Gardens emphasize on the selection of native and low water-use plants and the use of drip irrigation systems, which contribute to the primary goal of water conservation.